ITM 600: PRINCIPLES OF INSTRUCTIONAL DESIGN

 ITM 625: E-LEARNING IN A CORPORATE ENVIRONMENT

-This course will have students thinking and acting like CLOs by asking them to architect and manage a business’s e-learning strategy and enterprise systems.
+This course will have students thinking and acting like Chief Learning Officers (CLOs) by asking them to architect and manage a business’s e-learning strategy and enterprise systems.
 Selecting a company of their choosing, students will design an ideal-state enterprise learning function by analyzing that organization’s needs and resources; defining the enterprise learning vision, mission, and guiding principles; articulating that functional area’s deliverables, standards, and metrics; and laying out the organizational structure, core processes, and technology infrastructure.
 Through case-based learning, students will address a variety of models as well as strategic and tactical issues that CLOs need to manage as it relates to their e-learning capabilities—issues such as information security, buy vs. build, in-source vs. out-source, fair use, privacy, bandwidth, globalization, localization, data tracking, reporting, archiving, accessibility, usability, and utilization.
 Students will analyze and compare a variety of enterprise e-learning platforms, including authoring systems, learning management systems, evaluation systems, performance support tools, informal learning tools, and social media.

 ITM 630: CLIENT COMMUNICATIONS AND CONSULTING